 When they first arrived in Melbourne in 1959, Mum and her family lived in North Essendon for a short time and she worked in Brunswick.
 They then moved to Station Street, Fairfield where they lived for about 2 years and Mum would have to catch the bus to get to work.
 She worked at a cardigan factory in Clifton Hill which was opposite Darling Gardens.
-Mum remembers her bosses being two Jewish brothers and they were very good to her.
+Mum remembers her bosses being two Jewish brothers and they were really good to her.
 They were very impressed that she always gave 101% and never said no to learning new things that they moved her up in the company.

 She also remembers a lovely lady named Agnes who looked out for her.
 Mum was happy here and had lots of friends.
 They used to go across the road to Darling Gardens on their lunch breaks and one of the photos above is from a Christmas get together in the park.
 You can see they have tinsel in their hair.
 She had a special friend named Joyce Lenn who she still talks about.

 She tells me after a little while Centrelink would help her get a job in a factory in Huntingdale doing shirt collars.
-Mum would get off at the Huntingdale Station and there would be lots of Italians there and at work to talk to, but it was not the same.
+Mum would get off at the Huntingdale Station and there would be lots of Italian migrants there and at work to talk to, but it was not the same.